OpenDataNode/open-data-node/INSTALL.md

 * Open browser and use link `https://<hostname>/user/login` (where `<hostname>` is name/FQDN of your ODN server)
 * Log in with user name `admin` and password `admin`
-* Select `Edit settings` ("gear wheel" icon left to "logout" icon in top-right cornenr)
+* Select `Edit settings` ("gear wheel" icon left to "logout" icon in top-right corner)
 * At the bottom, fill in new password (twice) and submit (`Update Profile`)

 ## Upgrade from a previous version